Xessenger/xmess/README.md

 # Messenger
-A PHP-based group chat messaging app.
+A PHP-based group chat messaging app that only works in incognito mode for some inexplicable reason.